marvinlabs/customer-area/readme.txt

 = 7.4.6 (2018/??/??) =

 * Fix: frontend rich editor were not properly usable on fullscreen mode due to popups not showing up
+* Fix: notice: Undefined index: force-download when trying to download an inline file

 = 7.4.5 (2018/01/09) =